ros-navigation/docs.nav2.org/docs/tutorials/docs/route_server_tools/route_graph_generation_lif_editor.md

 The origin is the bottom-left corner of the image.
 Click the **‘Save’** button to save and close the popup.

-#### NOTE
+!!! note

     If you don’t see the image, zoom out the map and check the origin position of your image.

 <figure markdown="span">
   ![](../images/route_graph_generation_lif_editor/setup_coordinate_system.png){ width="710px" height="330px" }